-Mary Oliver, Twenty Moons (Back Bay Books 1979)
+Mary Oliver, Twelve Moons (Back Bay Books 1979)

 The first thing Mary Oliver said to me, it must have been in the mid 1990s, was this: